 2. Dynamic Warm-Up (5 minutes)

-Lead students through arm circles and wrist rotations and lunges to prepare their bodies for throwing and catching.
+Lead students through arm circles, wrist rotations, and lunges to prepare their bodies for throwing and catching.
 Add a quick review of yesterday’s grip by having everyone hold an imaginary disc and show proper hand position.

 3. Pancake Catch Demonstration (8 minutes)

 Show the two-handed catching technique with thumbs together forming a W shape.
-Emphasize watching the disc all the way into hands because looking away early causes most drops.
-Throw soft accurate passes to individual students while the class observes proper technique.
+Emphasize watching the disc all the way into your hands because looking away early causes most drops.
+Throw soft, accurate passes to individual students while the class observes proper technique.

 4. Stationary Catching Drill (15 minutes)